tichaonax/esp8266-react-scheduler/README.md

 ```
 #### Hot Time
 ```
 The duration that the switch is on before randomize feature takes over.
+This is useful when you want the light to remain on for say 3 hours after the schedule begins then after that 3 hour configurable duration it enters into random mode where randomly the light turns on and off throughout the night to simulate a person waking up in the middle of the night to operate the lights.
+An unwanted guest might conclude people are still awake and skip his plans for the day.
 ```
 #### End Time
 ```